Important Leasing Information

 - Leasing eligibility is determined by the University of Maryland’s Department of Resident Life.

-- Students must be in good academic, financial, and judicial standing with the University to be eligible to sign a lease.
+- Students must be in good academic and student conduct standing with the University to be eligible to sign a lease.

-- Lease-holders must be undergraduate students registered full-time at the University of Maryland, College Park.
+- Lease-holders must be students registered full-time at the University of Maryland, College Park.

-- To be pulled in to either community by a current SCC/CTY resident, you must eitehr be a current SCC/CTY resident or a rising 3rd year (rising Junior*) on-campus resident student
+- To be pulled in to either community by a current SCC/CTY resident, you must either be a current SCC/CTY resident, a rising 3rd year (rising junior*) on-campus resident student, or a rising 4th year (rising senior*) on-campus Residence Hall student.
+Your year is based on the number of semesters you’ve been in college since graduating from high school.
+Note: Credits are not considered in assigning priority groups

 The chart below outlines the order of priority for leasing in South Campus Commons and The Courtyards.
 This priority order is based on the Department of Resident Life’s Housing Commitment Policy.